wp-plugins/rf-twitterpost/readme.txt

 http://fullthrottledevelopment.com/twitter-post

 == Release History ==

+= 1.5.1 =
+* Fixed case sensitivity issue in tweet format
+* Added ability to ReTweet a published post
+* Removed and cleaned up some code
+* Cleaned up some validation techniques for test tweet feature

 = 1.5.0 =
 * Added ability to send a test tweet to Twitter (to verify everything is working); this bumps the support up to start at WP2.8 but will allow me to add a "re"-tweet feature in a later version.